microsoft/vscode-docs/docs/languages/cpp.md

 ## Install a compiler

 C++ is a compiled language meaning your program's source code must be translated (compiled) before it can be run on your computer.
-VS Code is first and foremost an editor, and relies on command line tools to do much of the development workflow.
+VS Code is first and foremost an editor, and relies on command-line tools to do much of the development workflow.
 The C/C++ extension does not include a C++ compiler or debugger.
 You will need to install these tools or use those already installed on your computer.

 There may already be a C++ compiler and debugger provided by your academic or work development environment.
 Check with your instructors or colleagues for guidance on installing the recommended C++ toolset (compiler, debugger, project system, linter).